 Pronunciation of 'Herpesviridae'

-The word 'Herpesviridae' refers to a family of viruses known for causing diseases in humans and animals.
-It is pronounced as 'hɜːrpiːzˈvɪrɪdiː' in English (en-US).
+Herpesviridae is pronounced as 'ˌhɜːrpiːzˈvɪrɪdiː' in English (en-US).
+It refers to a family of viruses known for causing diseases in humans and animals.

 Word Origin

 The term 'Herpesviridae' originates from the Greek word 'herpein,' meaning 'to creep,' referring to the creeping nature of the skin lesions caused by herpes viruses.
-The suffix '-viridae' is Latin, used in taxonomy to denote a family of viruses.
+It is a scientific term used in virology.

 Pronunciation Details